BTU Calculator

 Calculating the heat output of a radiator therefore depends not only on the construction of the radiator, but also on the temperature of the room it’s in, and the water in the system.
 As we don’t know these exact figures, we use a standard assumption to compare different radiators.

-The two most common standards are ΔDelta T60, where we assume the average water temperature in the radiator is 60℃ hotter than the room, and ΔDelta T50, where we assume the average water temperature in the radiator is 50℃ hotter than the room.
+The most common standards are ΔDelta T30 (Heat Pumps), where we assume the average water temperature in the radiator is 30℃ hotter than the room, ΔDelta T60, where we assume the average water temperature in the radiator is 60℃ hotter than the room, and ΔDelta T50, where we assume the average water temperature in the radiator is 50℃ hotter than the room.

 Using different standards will give different heat output values.
 We usually try to give both on our website, but it is important when comparing radiators to use the same Δ Delta T each time to ensure an accurate comparison.